IraSoro/peri/CONTRIBUTING.md

 ### Steps

-1. Look for the `/utils/translations` directory to find existing translations.
-If you don't find the language you wish to translate the application into, proceed to step 2.
+1. Look for the `./src/utils/translations` directory to find existing translations.
+If you didn't find the language you interested in then proceed to step 2.

-2. Create a new file for the language by duplicating the `ru.ts` file in the `/translations` directory.
+2. Create a new file for the language by duplicating the `./src/utils/translations/ru.ts` file.
 Name it using the language code (e.g., `fr.ts` for French translations).

-3. Translate the content within the file into your desired language.
+3. Translate the keys into your language.

-4. In the directory `/utils` open the file `translation.ts`.
+4. Import translation file in the `./src/utils/translations.ts`.
 Import the generated file like this:

    ```ts
    import en from "./translations/en";
    import ru from "./translations/ru";
    ```

-5. Add the language to the `supportedLanguages` variable like this:
+5. Add the language to the `supportedLanguages` map like this, to show this language in the app's menu:

    ```ts
    export const supportedLanguages = new Map([